Code-Institute-Submissions/TeachFlow/testing.md

 * <strong>Navbar Collapse not closing in index.html:</strong>
 The collapsed navbar was not closing when one of the anchor links was clicked in index.html.
-To fix this, a javascript function that added & removed a show class to the navbar on click was added to general.js.
+To fix this, a function that added & removed a show class to the navbar (on click) was added to general.js.
 This resolved the issue.

 * <strong>Fixed navbar disappears on scroll: </strong>
 The userScrolled function was causing the navbar to disappear for a few seconds once it reached the top of the page.
 Because of this, the carousel's margin was exposed.
 [Codepen](https://codepen.io/fbmiranda/pen/edqgxm) provided a solution to this, making sure that the user scrolls past the navbar before it disappears.
 After modifying the code, the bug was solved.

-* <strong>Memory Game - Tiles pressed (sound and activation class):</strong>
+* <strong>Tiles pressed (sound and activation class):</strong>
 When iterating through each tile in a round, the longer audio files were overlapping.
 To fix, a timeout was set to the itertateThrough(storedRoundTiles) function.
 When tested again, the issue was fixed.

 #### Unsolved
-* <strong>Memory Game - Sticky hover on touchscreen devices:</strong>
+* <strong>Sticky hover on touchscreen devices:</strong>
 When playing the memory game on touchscreen devices, the tiles hover effect appears to stick.
 This is evident in both the 'computer round' & 'player's round'.
 After researching, I found that this bug is a common issue.
 Several workarounds were tried including a solution provided by [CSS-Tricks](https://css-tricks.com/solving-sticky-hover-states-with-media-hover-hover/).
 Unfortunately, no solution I tried was able to resolve this issue completely.